CarlQLange/chatgpt-arcana.el/extras/readme.md

 ## ChatGPT Arcana Eshell

 Sick of staring into the abyss of your terminal, trying to remember how to invoke `tar`?
-Don't despair - with ChatGPT-arcana, you can generate complex shell commands from natural language descriptions in no time flat.
+Don't despair - with ChatGPT-arcana, you can generate complex shell commands from natural language descriptions.
 Just type `spell tar this directory` and ChatGPT will insert the command to do what you want on the next line.
 All you need to do is press enter.

 ```
 ~/Desktop $ ls